STEM teachers learn engineering design-base teaching methods

 How might we acknowledge and strengthen the identities and interests students bring to our STEM classrooms?

-By the end of the series teachers will adapt and implement am equity practice in the classroom and share the results with our community.
+By the end of the program teachers will have adapted and implemented a transformative practice in the classroom and share the results with our community.

 Earn 1.0 graduate credit from ASU (stipends available).